Yugoslav Wars: Material damage

 Material and economic damages brought by the conflicts were catastrophic.
 Bosnia and Herzegovina had a GDP of between $8–9 billion before the war.
 The government estimated the overall war damages at $50–$70 billion.
 It also registered a GDP decline of 75% after the war.
 60% of the housing in the country had been either damaged or destroyed, which proved a problem when trying to bring all the refugees back home.
-Bosnia also became the most landmine contaminated country of Europe: 1820 km^{2} of its territory were contaminated with these explosives, which represent 3.6% of its land surface.
+Bosnia also became the most landmine contaminated country of Europe: 1820 km^{2} or 3.6% of its territory was contaminated with these explosives.
 Between 3 and 6 million landmines were scattered throughout Bosnia.
 Five thousand people died from them, of which 1,520 were killed after the war.

 In 1999, the Croatian Parliament passed a bill estimating war damages of the country at $37 billion.
 The government alleges that between 1991 and April 1993 an estimated total of 210,000 buildings in Croatia (including schools, hospitals and refugee camps) were either damaged or destroyed from shelling by the Republic of Serbian Krajina and the JNA forces.
 Cities affected by the shelling were Karlovac, Gospić, Ogulin, Zadar, Biograd and others.
 The Croatian government also acknowledged that 7,489 buildings belonging to Croatian Serbs were damaged or destroyed by explosives, arson or other deliberate means by the end of 1992.
 From January to March 1993 another 220 buildings were also damaged or destroyed.
 Criminal charges were brought against 126 Croats for such acts.

 Sanctions against FR Yugoslavia created a hyperinflation of 300 million percent of the Yugoslav dinar.
 By 1995, almost 1 million workers lost their jobs while the gross domestic product had fallen 55 percent since 1989.
+Less than a year after the first sanctions, average household income halved from $3,000/year to $1,500/year.
+In October 1993, the office of the United Nations High Commissioner for Refugees in Belgrade estimated that approximately 3 million people living in Serbia and Montenegro were living at or below the poverty line.
+Vulnerable & sick people suffered the most, and by 1993 most hospitals lacked basic medicines such as antibiotics and functioning equipment such as X-ray devices.
+In November 1994, 87 patients died in Belgrade's Institute of Mental Health due to lack of heat, food, or medicine.
+In the same year, The New York Times reported that suicide rates had increased by 22%.

 The 1999 NATO bombing of Serbia resulted in additional damages.
 One of the most severe was the bombing of the Pančevo petrochemical factory, which caused the release of 80,000 tonnes of burning fuel into the environment.
 Approximately 31,000 rounds of depleted Uranium ammunition were used during this bombing.